julsraemy/prezi/md/intro-open-data-2024.md

 - Definitions
 - Typology
+- Purposes
+- Requirements
 - Licences
+- Technical means

 ---

 # Definitions

 ## Open(ness)

 > Open means anyone can freely access, use, modify, and share for any purpose (subject, at most, to requirements that preserve provenance and openness)

 The Open Definition according to Open Knowledge: https://opendefinition.org/

+---

+# Definitions

+## Open(ness)

+- No limitations on access of any kind
+- No cost, no authentication, no national or institutional privileges

+&rarr; Knowledge funded by (i.e. produced under a mandate from) the public must benefit the public without any limitations

+[Scholger 2023]

 ---